comm644/tocdic/directly responsible person.md

 #tocico

+## directly responsible person

 <b>directly responsible person</b> - (DRP)- Individuals who have both the responsibility and the authority to change the system in order to solve the organization's core problem.

-Usage: Understanding the roles of individuals in the organization, and who the DRPs are, is essential to constructing the solution and obtaining buy-in.  to constructing the solution and obtaining buy-in.
+Usage: Understanding the roles of individuals in the organization, and who the DRPs are, is essential to constructing the solution and obtaining buy-in.